Using the Perspective Grid in Illustrator

 Now that the basics have been covered, let’s got to work!

 The house from Ponyo was chosen for this project because of its perspective-friendly boxy appearance and interesting balconies.
-It has some pretty fantastic door and window details, balconies, and roofs.
-Can’t be that difficult to put into Illustrator perspective, can it?
+Who doesn’t love a good balcony.
+Shouldn’t be that difficult to put it into two‑point perspective in Illustrator, can it?

 Studio Ghibli Ponyo toy boat side profile